 During high season (April to September, and more recently October), you are advised to always make a reservation for your dinner, or you might end up being turned away for lack of space.
 Some visitors ignore this advice, assuming that if they can’t get a table somewhere they’ll just go to a cafe or some fast food place, or even a shop.
 There aren’t any on Holy Island at dinner time, and if the tide is in, you’ll see them wandering the village hungry, trying to figure out what to do and where it all went wrong.
 Don’t be one of those guys.
 Book your dinner place in advance.
 Phone numbers are provided below.

 The Ship Inn

 Marygate, Holy Island, TD15 2SJ (01289 389311)

 A traditional pub with olde-world charm, which has a dedicated dining room and a beer garden to the back.
 Food options include a variety of fish and local produce on their a la carte menu.
-They also offer good local beers as well as producing Holy Island Gin, well worth a tipple.
+They also offer local beers, as well as Holy Island’s local 793 gin and vodka, which are made onsite.

 Manor House Hotel